Donald Trump Slams Joe Biden After Latest Gaffe, Says He’s ‘Not Playing With A Full Deck’

 Trump’s criticism comes on the heels of Biden connecting the president’s rhetoric to the mass shootings last weekend in Texas and Ohio in which he said that everything Trump says and does encourages white supremacy, while at the same time claiming Trump is afraid to take on white supremacists.

-A day before those comments, Biden made quick national headlines after saying during an Iowa speech that Trump has “fanned the flames of white supremacy in this nation,” according to CNN.
+A day before those comments, Biden made quick national headlines after saying in an Iowa speech that Trump has “fanned the flames of white supremacy in this nation,” according to CNN.

 While stopping short of calling the president himself a white supremacist, other 2020 candidates, such as Sen. Elizabeth Warren, haven’t shied away from a more direct attack.